diorgulescu/lava-scripts/README.md

 # lava-scripts
-A place to hold various scripts written while working with Linaro's LAVA
+A place to hold various scripts written while working with Linaro's LAVAv1 (now obsolete) and LAVAv2.
+Feel free to use anything or provide hints, corrections, etc.